realcopacetic/skin.copacetic/README.md

 ### Changelog

+**1.0.6**
+- Keyart will now only show in place of posters if 'Prefer keyart for poster views' is selected in skin settings.
+Previously it would show whenever a clearlogo was present, regardless of this setting.

 **1.0.5**
 - DialogAddonSettings.xml hidden when keyboard or numeric input opened on top.
 - Fixed GridView being enabled for AddonBrowser.xml even when disabled in skin settings.